vifair22/iisnodeRedux/README.md

 ## Installing for IIS 10.x

-- Install iisnode for IIS 10.x: [Current Release](https://github.com/vifair22/iisnodeRedux/releases) choose the correct architecture for your system
+- Install iisnode for IIS 10.x: Download the [Current Release](https://github.com/vifair22/iisnodeRedux/releases) and choose the correct architecture for your system
-- To set up samples, from the administrative command prompt call `%programfiles%\iisnode\setupsamples.bat`
+- To set up samples, from the administrative command prompt run `%programfiles%\iisnode\setupsamples.bat`
 - Go to `http://localhost/node`

 ## Installing for IIS Express/WebMatrix *Deprecated*